sltang/jackrabbit-migration/README.md

          --query JCR-SQL2 query to run in src.
 If --query is specified, then --dest, --dest-conf, --dest-repo-path and --cnd will be ignored.
          --query-type query type (SQL, XPATH, JCR-SQL2); default is JCR-SQL2"
 </pre>
+If only --src and --src-conf (and optionally --query-type) are specified, it runs in query mode where queries can be entered one at a time.

 <h3>Requirements</h3>
 <ul>